Portuguese–Safavid relations: Early contacts

 In 1507, the Portuguese conquered Hormuz, which was controlled by Seyf al-Din Aba Nazar, who had recently become a vassal of Shah Ismail I. Afonso de Albuquerque, who had led the conquest, was visited in Hormuz by Iranian officials from Shiraz.
-They had come to collect the moqarrariya, a tribute paid by Hormuz to its surrounding realms to enable the movement of its goods, which let them trade without taxes up to an amount determined by their role or relevance.
+They had come to collect the moqarrariyeh, a tribute paid by Hormuz to its surrounding realms to allow the movement of its goods and enable tax-free trade up to an amount determined by their importance.

+At that time, Albuquerque learned about Ismail I's achievements and discovered that he and his Qizilbash followers were Twelver Shia Muslims.
+Albuquerque thought their prophet was Ali instead of Muhammad, as he was more acquainted with Sunni Islam in the Maghreb.
+Other Portuguese writers, also confused by Twelver Shia Islam, continued this misinterpretation.
 Hormuz was lost by Albuquerque in 1508, but he reconquered it in 1515, putting the island under Portuguese "protectorate".
-This would last until 1622, and caused a conflict with Iran, which viewed Hormuz as a vassal state.
+This would last until 1622, and caused a dispute with Iran, which considered Hormuz to be their vassal.